Wibble199/FoundryVTT-Grid-Aware-Auras/readme.md

 Features that I will be looking to add to Grid-Aware Auras in future (in rough order of priority):

-- [ ] Formal API for creating/updating/deleting auras on tokens.
 - [ ] Setting auras by active effects (e.g. allowing effects to alter the range of an aura).